Bilal Town

 Bilal Town is a wealthy northeastern suburb of Abbottabad, Pakistan.
-It lies between central Abbottabad and Kakul, where the Pakistan Military Academy is located.
-The upper-class neighborhood contains some large houses and open fields and has a high number of retired military officials living in the community.
+The National Cyber Crime Investigation Agency (NCCIA Abbottabad) has an office there and it lies between central Abbottabad and Kakul, where the Pakistan Military Academy is located.
+The upper-class neighbourhood contains some large houses and open fields and has a high number of retired military officials living in the community.